rao10/casswiki_quartz/content/Cassiopaean Experiment/The Wave.md

 ![[Wave-flat.jpg|hsmall center ]]

-The [[FOTCM|FotCM]] sees the Wave as a strong working hypothesis but does not claim to possess certainty on its validity or a formal definition of the concept.
+The [[FOTCM|FOTCM]] sees the Wave as a strong working hypothesis but does not claim to possess certainty on its validity or a formal definition of the concept.

-The FotCM's interpretation of the concept could be outlined as follows: The universe involves different levels of being, each inhabited by entities suited to the level.
+The [[FOTCM|FOTCM]]'s interpretation of the concept could be outlined as follows: The universe involves different levels of being, each inhabited by entities suited to the level.
 Some of these levels are in part physical, such as the one which present day humanity inhabits.
 Natural processes cause the veil between these levels to periodically be thinned or breached, creating a sort of crossroads or conduit.
 This is a sort of superposition of many usually sealed levels of being.

 Outside of the natural process, there are entities which use technology or psychic capabilities for passing between levels.
 The [[UFO phenomenon]] is one example of this.
 These levels are called [[Density|densities]] in the Cassiopaean and Ra materials.
 Other sources use other names, for example [[Cosmoses (Fourth Way)|cosmoses]] in the [[Fourth Way]] literature.